matt-harvey/git_curate/README.md

 ## Motivation

-After a while, my local repo becomes full of branches, and `git branch` outputs an awkwardly long list.
-I want to delete some of those branches to bring that list back under control; but I can't always remember which branches are which from the name alone, and inspecting them one at a time and _then_ running `git branch -D` in a separate step, is painful.
+After a while, my local repo becomes cluttered with branches, and `git branch` outputs an awkwardly long list.
+I want to delete some of those branches to bring that list back under control; but I can't always remember which branches I want to keep from the branch names alone; and inspecting them one at a time and _then_ running `git branch -D` in a separate step, is painful.

-I wrote `git curate` to ease this pain.
-It steps through the local branches of a repo one at a time, outputting a small amount of information about each branch (author, last commit date and last commit summary), and prompting you to either keep or delete each branch as you go.
+`git curate` is intended to ease this pain.
+It steps you through the local branches of a repo one at a time, outputting a small amount of information about each branch (last commit date, author and summary), and prompting you either to keep or to delete each branch as you go.

 ## Installation